LandRegistry-Attic/audit/README.md

+*WIP and descoped for now.
+Auditing will be effected via a simple log file in the mint.*

 # indifferent

 An opinionated means to store changes to Python data (lists, tuples, dicts, etc), see diffs or audit logs, and to roll back.